-- 1. For an initial permit for a source subject to Rule XXX on the date the rule becomes effective, no later than three years after the date the rule becomes effective;[The District needs a transition plan to permit at least 1/3 of existing sources in each year.]
-[Reference: 40 CFR Part 70.4(b)(11)] - 2.
-For an initial permit for a source that becomes subject to Rule XXX after the date the rule becomes effective, no later than 18 months after the complete application is deemed complete received; - 3.
-For a permit renewal, no later than 18 months after the complete application is deemed complete received; - 4.
-For a significant permit modification, no later than 18 months after the complete application is deemed complete received; - 5.
-For a minor permit modification, within 90 days after the application is received or 60 days after written notice to the U.S. EPA on the proposed decision, whichever is later; or [Reference: 40 CFR Part 70.7(e)(2)(iv)] - 6.
-For any permit application with early reductions pursuant to section 112(i)(5)
+- 1. For an initial permit for a source subject to Regulation X on the date the rule becomes effective, no later than three years after the date the rule becomes effective; [Reference: 40 CFR Part 70.4(b)(11)] - 2.
+For an initial permit for a source that becomes subject to Regulation X after the date the rule becomes effective, no later than 18 months after the complete application is received; - 3.
+For a permit renewal, no later than 18 months after the complete application is received; - 4.
+For a significant permit modification, no later than 18 months after the complete application is received;

-of the CAA, within 9 months after the complete application is deemed complete received.
+- 5. For a minor permit modification, within 90 days after the application is received or 60 days after written notice to the U.S. EPA on the proposed decision, whichever is later; or [Reference: 40 CFR Part 70.7(e)(2)(iv)] - For any permit application with early reductions pursuant to section 112(i)(5) of the CAA, within 9 months after the complete application is received.
 [Reference: 40 CFR Part 70.4(b)(11)(iii)]